 This is a study of the supply of rural credit available to small farmers in Haiti.
 Haitian society is by and large a peasant society, and the majority of its poor are small farmers.
 These peasant farmers are even today the very backbone of Haitian economy.
 Haiti’s primary tax base has long been the coffee crop which is produced by hundreds of thousands of smallholding peasant farmers.
-These farmers are also the primary source of food for the nation.

 This report explores the general feasibility of agroforestation projects with special attention to Haiti's northwest region and the island of La Gonave.
 It provides an assessment of some of the problems and possibilities for carrying out such programs to the benefit of small peasant farmers.
 Attention is focused on the planting of fast-growing hardwoods useful for producing wood charcoal.
-Of particular interest is the potential these trees might have as a cash crop in the context of Haitian agriculture.